A General Framework on Enhancing Portfolio Management with Reinforcement Learning: Introduction

 \section{Introduction}

-Portfolio optimization remains one of the most challenging problems in the field of finance.
-It's the decision making process of continuously reallocating an amount of fund into a number of different financial investment products, aiming to maximize the return while restraining the risk \cite{feldman1992portfolio,haugen2001modern}.
-Recent years, utilizing deep reinforcement learning in portfolio management has been studied in many researches.
-The main idea is to train RL agents to trade and get reward as gain or loss from portfolio value.
-There are many previous works focus on discrete single-asset trading \cite{deng2016deep,cumming2015investigation} or multi-assets management \cite{guo2018robust,jiang2017deep}.
-However, most of them did not use a realistic setting, for which they did not take transaction cost into account or not allow short on assets, thus, limit their practical usage.
-In our experiment, we designed an environment that simulates true market behavior in each time step and generates reward for RL agents with transaction cost deducted.Then, we proposed two RL algorithms (PGAC, ES) that can learn to trade by allocating negative (short) and positive (long) weights for each asset with transaction cost.
-Finally, we fine tuned hyper parameters and compared the result of two models with the benchmarks.
+Portfolio optimization remains one of the most challenging problems in finance, involving the continuous reallocation of funds across different financial products to maximize returns while managing risks \cite{FigueroaLpez2005ASS,b1,b2}.
+In recent years, there has been a growing interest in utilizing deep reinforcement learning (RL) in portfolio management, where RL agents are trained to trade and receive rewards based on changes in portfolio value.
+Previous works have focused on discrete single-asset trading \cite{b3} or multi-asset management \cite{b5,b6}.
+However, most of these works did not consider practical aspects such as transaction costs or short selling restrictions, limiting their real-world applicability.
+In our experiment, we designed an environment that simulates the real market including market assumptions such as transaction costs based on retrospective financial data.
+RL agent will be trained using with the underlying environment.

+Inspired by a previous framework for trading cryptocurrencies using deep RL \cite{b6}, we propose several improvements:

+\textbf{(1)} We compare the performance of three different RL algorithms: Policy Gradient Actor Critic (PGAC) \cite{b11}, Proximal Policy Optimization (PPO) \cite{ppo}, and Evolution Strategy (ES) \cite{es} whereas vanilla policy gradient was the RL algorithm used from previous works \cite{b6}.
+PGAC and PPO have been shown to achieve much stronger results in various domains than the vanilla policy gradient.
+In contrast to policy gradient based method, ES adopts a different approach in solving RL problems.
+Under ES framework, automatic differentiation is not need to optimize the policy network, and there is no need to maintain a separate value network.

+\textbf{(2)} Our work allows for the asset weight to be a continuous value and enables short selling as a viable option in asset management.
+In real-world asset management, it is impossible to trade asset weights using only a limited set of discrete options, and short selling is often an important part of the investment strategy.
+Previous works \cite{b6} failed to consider these requirements.
+However, our work is not intended to prove that continuous weights or short selling strategies are more advantageous in asset management.
+Rather, our goal is to provide more options for utilizing RL frameworks in real-life asset management scenarios.

+\textbf{(3)} Our work allows additional features as input for both policy network and state network.
+In previous work \cite{b6}, only the price from assets which are being traded is used as state input.
+However, in real-world asset management, it is unreasonable to make a decision without looking at extrinsic features in the financial market.
+We use a select set of features in our experiment but our framework is compatible with different type of features as input.